Flag of Maine (1901–1909): History

+Adoption

 On March 6, 1901, An act to establish a State Flag was read in the State House of Representatives and referred to the Military Affairs Committee.
 It was read the next day in the State Senate and also referred to Military Affairs.
 The first draft of this act reads as follows:

 The Military Affairs Committee read their report on this act in the House on March 15 and in the Senate on March 19; this report contained a new draft and was read by Frederick Walls of Vinalhaven (born North Searsmont, Me., 1844; died Vinalhaven, March 15, 1921, son of Jacob Walls and Eliza Thompson) with the recommendation, ought to pass.
 The new draft reads as follows:

 This act passed both houses and on March 21, 1901 was Engrossed – Chapter 233 – State Law.

 The flag, a simple combination of a buff ground bearing a Pine Tree in the center and a blue star in the canton, was the creation of Adjutant General John T. Richards.
 In its 26 March 1901 edition, on page 5, The Kennebec Journal reported that “He did not word the description according to the terms used in heraldry because they might be blind to many who are not familiar with them, but the bill in simple comprehensive language set forth General Richards’ design.”

 The paper went on to explain “The design as adopted is preferable in many aspects to the State coat-of-arms ...
 Maine is everywhere known as ‘The Pine Tree State’ and what could be more appropriate than ... the tree should be one of the features of the flag? ...
 Were a flag bearing the pine tree carried through any city the people would say ‘There is Maine’.”

 “Besides being the most appropriate in design, the State flag will be a thing of beauty.
 The background of buff, the old colonial color, will harmonize perfectly with the green of the tree and the blue pole star and altogether will form a beautiful emblem most fitting in appearance and sentiment to be the standard of the old State of Maine.”